arosenkranz/scenarios/apptagging/step4.md

     Notice that the monitor you created is listed.
 Because of the tags you assigned to the monitor in step 6, the monitor is linked to the respective APM service pages.

-14. Click the command `grademe`{{execute}} to receive credit for creating the monitor.

-15. In the browser tab with the **Manage Monitors** list, hover over the monitor you created.
+14. In the browser tab with the **Manage Monitors** list, hover over the monitor you created.
 Click the trash icon that appear on the right of the monitor to delete the monitor.